What is Professional Dry Needling Therapy?

 Dry Needling Therapy Cost

 The cost of professional dry needling will vary depending on the spot being treated and the session duration.
-Generally, professional dry needling is covered by most insurance plans.
+Generally, it is covered by most insurance plans.
 However, it is important to check with your provider to ensure that dry needling is covered.

 In summary, professional dry needling could be the solution for you if you're looking for a safe and effective way to reduce pain and inflammation and speed up your recovery from musculoskeletal conditions.
 It can also help with scar tissue, circulation, and range of motion.
 It's important to seek an experienced physical therapist to perform the treatment and discuss insurance coverage and the number of sessions needed based on your needs.
 Don't hesitate to ask your physical therapist for more information on how professional dry needling can benefit you.